BadMan-Client/BadMan-Releases/README.md

 **Credits** - Horion Developers for allowing use of the public horion source code and Brendon for making the **Injector.**

 **IMPORTANT** - For the time being BadMan has stopped development and wont see an update for a long time, thanks for the support and ideas up till now.

+**Unoffical BadMan Discord: https://discord.gg/hVpS9D8w2z**(Note, do not ask for help in this server as the client itself is no longer supported by the developers)